mrmod/magicland/README.md

 There's probably a detail I didn't write yet.
 It'll be there.
 This is for fun.

+## Scheduling

+Mesos, ECS, Kubernoodle-salad; all fine at scheduling services.
+This is a "for fun" "not real life" project, so the scheduling is going to be crude and filled with bad assumptions.

+### Constraints

+* Must be free/nearly free (eg: EC2 T1-micro)
+* Must work in the development environment with only Docker and an internet connection
+* Must consider Memory saturated when 96 MB remain on a system (62 MB + WTF space)

 ## Testing

 `go test -v`